claforte/RayTracingWeekend.jl/README.md

    5268.175362 seconds (4.79 G allocations: 357.005 GiB, 0.47% gc time) (1.46 hours)
 Above was all using 1 single thread.
 With 16 threads: (~20 minutes) 1210.363539 seconds (4.94 G allocations: 368.435 GiB, 10.08% gc time)
+Above was all using max bounces=4, since this looked fine to me (except the negatively scaled sphere).
+Switching to max bounces=16 to match C++ version decreased performance by 7.2%:
+   1298.522674 seconds (5.43 G allocations: 404.519 GiB, 10.18% gc time)
 ```

 # Adapting C++ --> Julia